SimonePirrera97/SimonePirrera97/README.md

 - 👋 Hi, I’m Pirrera Simone, PhD student at Politecnico di Torino.
-- 👀 I’m interested in Control, System Identification, Optimization and Machine Learning.
+- 👀 I’m interested in Control, System Identification, Optimization, and Machine Learning.
 - 📫 You can reach me through simonepirrera@polito.it

 <!---